Healthy 3 Ingredient No Bake Paleo Protein Bars

 - In a large mixing bowl, combine the coconut flour and protein powder and mix well.
 If using the optional nut butter, add that in now.

-- Using a 1/4 cup at a time, at dairy free milk of choice until a very thick batter is formed.
-Transfer batter to lined baking dish and press firmly in place.
-Top with optional chocolate chips refrigerate for at least 30 minutes.
+- Transfer the batter to the lined pan and press firmly in place.
+Top with optional chocolate chips and refrigerate for at least 30 minutes.
 Slice into bars and keep refrigerated.

 I tried these and love ’em.
 I ended up needing a cup of almond milk to get them to stick, probably could have gotten away with a bit less.
 Definitely need water to wash these down, but I love the taste/texture.
 I used regular creamy pb (jif) in my first batch.
 Thinking of using PB2 (powdered PB) for the next batch.
 Thoughts?
 Anyone try this?